jordim/langify-mobile/README.md

 ## Usage

-Put ios.localizable or android.xml localizable file in *input* folder.
+Put ios.localizable / android.xml or ionic.json localizable file in *input* folder.
 All files have to be in a valid format for each platform, on the contrary the process will fail.
 The following examples are valid format for Android and iOS respectively.

 ```<?xml version="1.0" encoding="utf-8"?>
 <resources>